Camila-Cambria/BaSP-M2023/README.md

-#Become a Software Professional 2023
+# Become a Software Professional 2023

-##Week 01
+## Week 01

-We worked on the first problem.
+We're presented with the new project where we must create the page of a gym.
-We made a screenflow.
+We use figma to make the different screenflow of the page.
-We use figma.
+We work on coaches' screens.

-##Week 02
+We learned to use figma, git and github.

-We made the second problem.
+## Week 02

-We created our first HTML document.
+We work on the second problem, creating our first HTML document.
-We transcribe the content of the screenflow landing.
+In this file we transcribe the sreenflow content of the landing with desktop view.
 We use HTML and upload everything to GITHUB.

-##Authors
+## Authors
 -Camila Cambria